decatur/ansatz27/README.md

 A validating and roundtripping JSON Parser and Stringifier for GNU Octave and MATLAB®.

-The well established JSON schema specification http://json-schema.org/ is used to validate data and to map between JSON and MATLABs data types.
+The JSON schema specification http://json-schema.org/ is used to map between JSON and MATLABs data types and to validate data.

+# Requirements
+GNU Octave version minimum 4.0 or MATLAB about version 2006 (verified for 2013b).
+There are no dependencies.

+# Related Work

+# JSON Schema and Type Coersion

 For all use cases of ansatz27, schemas are optional.
 However, their use is strongly encouraged.

 Without schemas, roundtripping may break structure, for example